ziotom78/raytracing_course/language-comparison.md

     algorithms required in the course will require more pain than for other languages, but the resulting code will not necessarily be more robust.

+-   Handling errors (an important topic in this course) is really hard!

 -   The compiler can be **extremely slow** in compiling programs.